nautilus-cyberneering/pygithub/docs/how_to_create_a_subkey_for_signing.md

 | E   | Encrypt |
 | A   | Authentication |

-If you want to create a signing key you can follow Debian's post.
+If you want to create a signing key, you can follow [Debian's post](https://wiki.debian.org/Subkeys).
 In my case for the key I'm using in all the examples, this was the output:

 ```text
 gpg --edit-key 88966A5B8C01BD04F3DA440427304EDD6079B81C